Garden experts reveal how to get rid of moss in lawns — with methods to treat it naturally and chemically

 'Remove loose moss in autumn by scarification or vigorous raking,' say the RHS.
 'The aim is to remove all the loose debris, but not uproot the grass.
 On a small lawn or if the moss is only in a limited area, this can be done with a spring-tined rake.
 For a larger area, you could hire a mechanical scarifier.'

-Another natural approach is to use a non-chemical, bacteria-based product designed to add nutrients to your grass as well as removing the moss.
+Another organic gardening approach is to use a non-chemical, bacteria-based product designed to add nutrients to your grass as well as remove the moss.

 Get the Homebuilding & Renovating Newsletter